-Farming as a profession, requires patience.
-Normally, the farmer need not depend on anybody for obligations.
 "Though today this might not be true for several farmers in the country, I want to differ on this.
 Look at my area, just 2 acres and some cents, and my annual income is between Rs.
 7 lakh and Rs.
-8 lakh in a year," says farmer Sadananda from Tapasihalli village, Doddaballapura taluk, Bangalore rural district proudly.
-"Earning money is not a difficult job for farmers.
-The secret lies in making use of the available land area and making best use of available resources and technologies," he says.
+8 lakh in a year," he says.

+"Earning money is not a difficult job for farmers."
+The secret lies in making use of the available land area and making best use of available resources and technologies according to him.